Industry News

 A brief that is too complex slows the project down.
 Conversely, a brief that is too vague creates misunderstandings.

-A lack of structure is also a problem.
-A brief should resemble a simple, easy-to-read specification document.
+Lack of structure is also a problem.
+A brief should resemble a simple and readable specification document.

-A good brief helps save time and improve the quality of deliverables.
+A good brief helps to save time and improve the quality of deliverables.

 The creative brief in a modern communications project